Art in Alternative Spaces

 BRUSH WITH NATURE

-Anatomically Correct's Brush with Nature is a Plein Art Painting program that brings artists, art students and visitors together with nature in an outdoor setting.
+Anatomically Correct's Brush with Nature Art Festival is a plein air painting and sketching event that brings artists and visitors together with nature in an outdoor setting.
 Events are held in forest preserves, nature centers, parks, zoos, beaches and private gardens.
+Plein air painting workshops are also offered.

-Anatomically Correct's Out of the Box program is designed to help students learn to think "out of the box", nurture their creative spirit and boost their self-esteem.
+Out of the Box - Our program is designed to help students learn to think "out of the box", nurture their creative spirit and boost their self-esteem.
 The program brings portable art exhibitions, workshops and demonstrations into K-8 and High Schools in Chicago and the surrounding suburbs.
-Programs can be designed to include a professional "Visiting Artist" who will work with students on a specific art project.
+Programs often nclude a professional "Visiting Artist" who will work with students on a specific art project.

 Our on-line gallery provides a marketing tool for artists to promote their work.
 Our foster program shows artists how to market their work, develop a portfolio and prepare their work for public exhibition.
 Anatomically Correct also provides exposure for its Artists through its arrangements with publishing companies, online media sources, music and television corporations.